 - access to a wide range of experiences

 - promote an appreciation and understanding of form and function of products

 We offer focused extra curricular activities that promote an understanding of science, technology, engineering and maths and develop key skills.

 - take part in science, technology, engineering and maths competitions with other schools

 - work with external companies and the community on real design briefs

 - participate in relevant educational visits

-The first term is spent acquiring skills in all the areas of technology.
+The first term of key stage 3 is spent acquiring skills in all the areas of technology.
 Students then follow a carousel of six projects, loosely based on the key areas of design and technology (electronics, food, graphics, resistant materials and textiles) following the basic concepts of ‘mainly making, mainly designing and mainly thinking’.
 At the end of year 8, students opt for specific subjects to follow in more depth in year 9.
 All students opt for three of six courses: electronics, engineering, food, graphics, resistant materials, textiles.
 At week 30 in year 9, students opt for the course that they wish to follow at level 2.